 Standards compliance is essential when it comes to fire performance and fire safety.
-If the wrong type of cable is used in a fire critical application, risk of system faults or failure to operate in an emergency could be devastating.
+If the wrong cable type is used in a fire-critical application, the risk of system faults or failure to operate in an emergency could be devastating.

 A combination of cable types should be used to match the importance of your end application.
 Do they continue to power or operate systems, or should they prevent the spread or likelihood of igniting secondary fires?

 Following a number of serious fire accidents the regulation and higher compliance of fire performance and security have become a key priority for the cable industry and beyond.
 Public, systems, and operator safety is paramount.

 Wiring regulations around the world, including the UK’s BS 7671, continue to amend and update regulations to incorporate essential fire safety changes.

 - Mandatory fire classification of cables for CPR compliance, denoted via a UKCA or CE marking and classification